nec-research/tf-imle/README.md

 # tf-imle
 Tensorflow 2 implementation and Jupyter notebooks for Implicit Maximum Likelihood Estimation

-There is also a PyTorch implmentation available: https://github.com/uclnlp/torch-imle
+There is also a PyTorch implementation available: https://github.com/uclnlp/torch-imle

 ## Requirements:
 * tensorflow==2.3.0 or tensorflow-gpu==2.3.0